LokiW-03/comp0197-cw2/open_ended/README.md

-So, we will experiment with
+So, we have experimented with:
   - Points + Scribble
   - Poitns + Bounding box
   - scrible + bounding box
   - points + scribble + bounding box

-All the models will be trained with same settings, and you use train.py as a starting point.
+All the models were trained with same settings, ex. batch size etc.